ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 {% include adsense-inside-post.html %}

 I use [**Google Search Console**](https://www.google.com/webmasters/tools/home){: target="_blank"} to track my website analytics.
-I recommend you to use this feature if you are looking to rank your site better on Google.
+I recommend you to use this feature if you are looking for a better SEO.

 ![Jekyll redirect  301 permanent 404 errors](/images/jekyll-redirect-404-errors.png)